maddouri/dynalo/README.md

     };
     ```

-* Generate a valid shared library file:
+* Generate a valid shared library file name
     * On Linux: Convert `awesome` to `libawesome.so`
     * On Windows: Convert `awesome` to `awesome.dll`